Trump Appears To Admit Tax Fraud In Tweet, Calling Massive Business Losses ‘Sport’ After ‘NYT’ Tax Bombshell

 “You always wanted to show losses for tax purposes….almost all real estate developers did – and often re-negotiate with banks, it was sport,” Trump wrote on Twitter.

-But Trump’s business losses were not routine deduction amounts, as Inquisitr reported.
-During that 10-year period, Trump “lost more money than nearly any other individual American taxpayer,” according to the explosive Times report.
-In fact, in the years 1990 and 1991, Trump’s staggering losses were “more that double” those claimed by taxpayers who came in just behind Trump in the loss department.
+But Trump’s business losses were not routine deduction amounts, as The Inquisitr reported.
+During that 10-year period, Trump “lost more money than nearly any other individual American taxpayer,” according to the Times report.
+In fact, in the years 1990 and 1991, Trump’s staggering losses were “more than double” those claimed by taxpayers who came in just behind Trump in the loss department.

-In the year 1991 alone, Trump’s losses accounted for one percent of all business losses taken by all American taxpayers in that year, according to Times reporter Susanne Craig, writing on Twitter.
+In the year 1991 alone, Trump’s losses accounted for 1 percent of all business losses taken by all American taxpayers in that year, according to Times reporter Susanne Craig, writing on Twitter.

-New Yorker magazine staff writer Ben Taub, on his own Twitter account, paraphrased Trump’s tweets as saying, “I committed massive tax fraud, for ‘sport.'”
+New Yorker magazine staff writer Ben Taub, on his own Twitter account, paraphrased Trump’s tweets.

-University of Southern California Law School Professoer Orin Kerr also took to Twitter, to respond to Trump’s tweets asking, “Does he know tax fraud is illegal?”
+University of Southern California Law School Professor Orin Kerr also took to Twitter to respond to Trump’s tweets asking, “Does he know tax fraud is illegal?”

-Trump also, in his Twitter posts, referred to his practice of taking staggering business losses on his tax returns as a “tax shelter,” as Time.com reported.
+Trump, also in his Twitter posts, referred to his practice of taking staggering business losses on his tax returns as a “tax shelter,” as Time reported.

 Though the documents obtained by The New York Times covered only the 10-year period from 1985 to 1994, earlier reports by the same paper indicate that Trump’s practice of claiming colossal business losses continued after that time frame.
 During the 2016 presidential election campaign, The Times obtained a copy of Trump’s actual tax return from the following year, 1995.